fuzzycow/ev32go/README.md

 __EV3DEV sysfs layout has changed since this was written (2015)__ __For ev3dev news and neater ev3dev go language bindings visit ev3dev.org__

+Pictures of robots and grabbers this code was used to run can be found [at my mocpages page](http://http://www.moc-pages.com/home.php/114748):

 Contents:
 * clip - wrapper for easily connecting to ev3dev sysfs device and sensor "ports"
 * docs